Volunteering at Casa de Peregrinos (CdP)

 Volunteers who support our food-distribution process can help in a number of ways, including the five described just below:

 Bagging and assembling CdP’s standard food packs.
 All distributions (except of those to homeless clients) include one of these standard packs, which contain rice, dry beans, tomato sauce, and (upon request) salt and/or sugar.

 Each of those dry items, purchased in bulk, must be weighed and packaged.
 The packages are then assembled into the larger packs you see just below and stored until needed.

 Bagging fresh produce.
 Because we’ve been upgrading the nutritional quality of our distributions, fresh produce plays a greater role than in the past.
 So we often need volunteers to repackage bulk purchases of meat, eggs, fruits, and vegetables into suitable amounts for individual/family use.

 Sorting and shelving canned and dry foods.
 Such foods, a wonderful addition to our distributions, come to us in two ways.
 Throughout the year, many individuals, organizations, and businesses hold food drives for our benefit.
 Or, when donations are down, we buy those products directly.
-Getting them picked up, unloaded at Casa, and sorted and on the shelves can sometimes be an huge task, so we’re particularly grateful when we have help with that.
+Getting them picked up, unloaded at CdP, and sorted and on the shelves can sometimes be an huge task, so we’re particularly grateful when we have help with that.

 Interviewing clients.
 Often, we need more volunteers to conduct the interviews that take place before clients receive their distributions.
 Such interviewing requires detail-oriented volunteers with computer skills, who respect and maintain confidentiality.
 Generally, interviews take from 1 to 10 minutes and sometimes (but not always) require that the volunteer speak both English and Spanish with reasonable proficiency.
 Would-be interviewers receive training and orientation to help them feel at ease in serving clients, and we ask such volunteers to donate a minimum of 3 to 4 hours each week.